Hiker Safety Tips |

 * Liquids such as water or sports drinks are best for you.
 Drinking soda or alcohol while hiking will only dehydrate you.

-* The best snacks for the trail are ones that will provide you with high energy, such as fruit, granola, peanut butter, bagels, power bars, fruit bars, GORP (trail mix), beef jerky, or even candy.
+* Be sure to bring enough food for your hike, as well as extra food in case of an emergency.
+The best snacks for the trail are ones that will provide you with high energy, such as fruit, granola, peanut butter, bagels, energy bars, dried jerky, cheese, trail mix, nuts and seeds.

 * Exercise caution around all snowfields.
 Snowfields and glaciers present serious hazards.
 Snow bridges may conceal deep crevasses on glaciers, or large hidden cavities under snowfields, and collapse under the weight of an unsuspecting hiker.
 Don't slide on snow banks.
 People often lose control and slide into rocks or trees.
 Also, early season hikers should expect to encounter snow and deep drifts in the higher elevations of the park.
 Snow fields can be present on many trails late into the season.